Sidraílson

 Sidraílson da Mata Ribeiro (born 26 February 1982 in João Alfredo, Pernambuco), commonly known as simply Sidraílson, is a Brazilian football player who currently plays for Juazeirense.

 He plays as a defender and joined Hong Kong First Division champions South China before the 2007-08 season.
 He played for the team in Barclays Asia Trophy 2007 and made his league debut on 2 September 2007 against Kitchee.

-Career statistics in Hong Kong

-Sidraílson played as central defender since joined South China in 2007.
-His reliable performance made him became one of the most famous name in the squad.